arthurtw/arthurtw.github.io/_posts/2015-01-12-quick-comparison-nim-vs-rust.md

 debug, -i | 4.26x | 2.72x |
 debug     | 4.21x | 2.44x |

 The “debug” version is just for your reference.
+(Nim only ran 1-2% slower with `--boundChecks:on`, so I didn’t include that result in this example.)

 ## Example 2: Conway’s Game of Life